Agrobiodiversity Summer School 2020

 The Summer School is a collaboration between different universities and research institutes in Slovenia, Spain, Hungary and Switzerland and will take place every year at a different location.

 The Agrobiodiversity Summer School consists of a preparatory phase and a 10-days study week.
 In the preparatory phase (April-July 2021) you will elaborate on a core aspect of agrobiodiversity and conduct a case study related to the local agrobiodiversity of your home country or place of study.
 You will report the results of this phase in our online agrobiodiversity wiki and present it during the study week.
 In 2021, the 10-days study week will take place in the mountainous area of Switzerland (Wergenstein) in July or August.
 After successful completion of the course, you will be awarded 4 ECTS.

 Participation Fee: Accommodation, food and excursions will be arranged for you.
 However, all participants will have to make a contribution of CHF 250.

 Travel: Participants based within Europe are responsible for their own travel arrangements and payments to get to the venue.
 We encourage you to travel by train and bus.
 For participants from outside Europe, we will make travel arrangements and travel expenses will be covered.

 The Summer School is mainly directed to students enrolled in a Master program related to agricultural science, environment, food technologies and processing, rural development, sustainability assessment or associated topics.
 Bachelor students are also invited to apply, but will be given second priority.
 The number of participants is limited to 30 persons.
 All applications will be evaluated after the application deadline.
-By the end of March 2020 (ZHAW students: January 19th 2020), you will be informed whether you can take part in the Summer School.

 This is a cooperation project between the IUNR and the Research Institute of Organic Agriculture (FiBL) and is supported by Stiftung Mercator Schweiz.